Kesomannen/gale-sync/docs/api.md

 Begins the discord OAuth flow.

 > [!NOTE]
-> The authentication flow isn't yet compatible with applications other than Gale.
+> The authentication flow isn't yet compatible with applications other than Gale, although this is being worked on.

 **Response**